erfanmirhosein/code-journey/Notes.md

     - Chapter 6, done
         - the part about referencing other entities (page 89) is worth getting back to
     - Chapter 7, skipped for now
-    - Chapter 8:
+    - Chapter 8: from this chapter the book was left out in favour of the "Implementing Domain Driven Design Book"
-        - page 126, Dpendency inversion...
+- **Implementing Domain Driven Design Book":**